Type of institution: University/Higher Education Institution

 Learn how to defend business, government and individual databases that hold sensitive data.
 Employment in this area has experienced strong growth over the last ten years, and is forecast to continue.Your specialisation in security will allow you to be on the frontline of the war in cyberspace and become familiar with methods attackers use.
 You will learn how to investigate and protect against security breaches on vulnerable private information, whilst developing an understanding of the security models provided by the major operating systems involved in modern computer networks.Through core studies and practicals, you will delve into networks, their protocols and hardware, to investigate how these systems can be vulnerable to a malicious attack.
 Your problem solving skills will come to the fore when ethical hacking – testing a system to break-in or to find weak points.As a network architect, or an IT security specialist, you can look forward to a varied career in information security or IT operations.

-This program consists of 360 credit points.
-Students will complete 20 core courses, and 4 elective courses, and a zero credit point IT Professional Engagement course.
+This course consists of 360 credit points.
+Students will complete 20 core units, and 4 elective units, and a zero credit point IT Professional Engagement unit.

 - Networking and security

 Standard entry requirements